Welcome to Part One of my three part series on the power and importance of animal based nutrition! Let's begin!

 For example, this one pack of regenerative, locally raised meat (a legitimately sustainable food) from TK Ranch in Alberta, containing a blend of ground beef, liver, heart and kidney, provided a complete protein source, essential fatty acids EPA and DHA, and easily met or exceeded several Recommended Dietary Intakes (RDI’s) in several essential nutrients, for a relatively small amount of total calories.
 Most notable are vitamin A, vitamin B12, vitamin B6, iron, phosphorus, zinc, copper, selenium, riboflavin, niacin, choline, and folate.
 Yet somehow, this is considered unhealthy to eat by some.

 Meat unlikely to be immune reactive or create food intolerances.
 Plant foods, eggs, and dairy are far more common food allergies and intolerances.
-This is clear with the growing popularity and success of the animal based diet movement as a therapeutic elimination diet strategy, especially for autoimmune conditions; and appears to be an incredibly effective dietary intervention.
+This is clear with the growing popularity and success of the animal based diet movement as a short term therapeutic elimination diet strategy, especially for autoimmune conditions; and appears to be an incredibly effective dietary intervention.

 Animal foods in and of themselves are great at maintaining good glycemic control- keeping blood sugar stable, and insulin levels favorable, promoting greater metabolic health.
 This can be shown objectively in real time using a continuous glucose monitor and other blood sugar measuring devices.

-As I hinted at above, one could suggest that animal foods would be an issue when eaten in combination with ultra-processed foods (think a plain beef patty paired with a white flour bun, a soda, and multi-ingredient fries cooked in seed oils).
+As I hinted at above, one could suggest that animal foods would be an issue when eaten in combination with ultra-processed foods (think a plain beef patty paired with a white flour bun, a soda, and multi-ingredient fries deep fried in oil).
 However, I would say that even in that context, animal foods are definitely not the problem.
 You cannot simply lump a nutritious whole food in with ultra processed foods, and put blame on the whole food for the negative outcomes obviously stemming from the ultra-processed foods.
 It won’t matter what whole food you pair with refined flours, sugars, and industrial seed oils, the result will always be negative to your physiology.

 Animal Foods, Ethics, The Environment & Other Considerations